bevyengine/bevy/release-content/release-notes/headless-widgets.md

   have keyboard focus (otherwise the user would have no way to discover them).
 - `IsHovered` is a simple boolean component that allows detection of whether the widget is being hovered using regular Bevy change detection.
-- `Checked` is a boolean component that stores the checked state of a checkbox or radio button.
+- `IsChecked` is a boolean component that stores the checked state of a checkbox or radio button.
-- `Depressed` is used for a button-like widget, and will be true while the button is held down.
+- `IsPressed` is used for a button-like widget, and will be true while the button is held down.

-The combination of `IsHovered` and `ButtonPressed` fulfills the same purpose as the old `Interaction` component, except that now we can also represent "roll-off" behavior (the state where you click on a button and then, while holding the mouse down, move the pointer out of the button's bounds).
+The combination of `IsHovered` and `IsPressed` fulfills the same purpose as the old `Interaction` component, except that now we can also represent "roll-off" behavior (the state where you click on a button and then, while holding the mouse down, move the pointer out of the button's bounds).
 It also provides additional flexibility in cases where a widget has multiple hoverable